 If you really want to go the extra mile in making your email campaign more personal and trustworthy, and a few special touches.
 Put a spotlight on one of your business’ employees.

 Or, include a fun poll for the recipients to take.
 Not only will it encourage some action, but the poll results can give you a better picture of click-thru rates and who is actually responding to what you’re sending.

 Finally, you can create incentives for the recipients of your emails.
-Earlier, we talked about password protection and how that can help readers to feel as though they’re special “members” of your campaign.
+Earlier, we talked about password protection and how that can help readers feel as though they’re special “members” of your campaign.
 You can further that idea by offering them special deals and discounts exclusively via email.

 As you can see, there are plenty of ways to upgrade your email marketing campaigns.
-But, it should always start by keeping them as secure as possible, both internally and for customers.
+But, it should always start by keeping security in email marketing as a priority – both internally and for customers.
 When you can build consumer trust through these campaigns, your business will continue to grow and see success through stronger customer relationships.

 Author: Ainsley Lawrence